Signposts

 exhausted from climbing over, under, and through the destroyed trees and

-bushes on the trail, and had enough bruises, cuts, and scratches to attest
+bushes that covered the trail, and my body had enough bruises, cuts, and

-There was one magic day in June when I ascended the AT from Slaughter Gap to
+On one magic day in June, I ascended the AT from Slaughter Gap to the summit

-the summit of Blood.
-Near the top, the rhododendrons were in full bloom and
+of Blood.
+Near the top, the rhododendrons were in full bloom and I hiked

-I hiked through a tunnel of flowering blooms, the fallen petals forming a
+through a tunnel of flowering blooms, the fallen petals forming a thick

 If hiking on Stone Mountain or Kennesaw during the hot months, I could